caleb531/planning-center-alfred/README.md

 ### 2. Enter ID and Secret into workflow

-When you first import the workflow into Alfred, you'll have the opportunity to paste the ID and Secret generated in the previous step.
+When you first import the workflow into Alfred (download link above), you'll have the opportunity to paste the ID and Secret generated in the previous step.

 ![Workflow wariables](screenshot-variables.png)